alfar0x/alfar-linea/README.md

 5. Select the desired mode and the corresponding config file

 ## Job generator
-The block mode uses private keys, proxies (optional), and configurations to execute jobs.
+The job generator mode uses private keys, proxies (optional), and configurations to execute jobs.
 It generates jobs and executes them.
 Currently next blocks are available (they can cross each other open ocean swap eth -> usdc, send dmail, xy finance swap usdc -> eth for example):
 1. dmail - send random email
 1. syncswap - swap eth -> usdc -> eth
 1. syncswap - swap eth -> cebusd -> eth